-- One-on-one and group photography instruction from Paul Zizka, Dave Brosha, Aaron Von Hagen and Bobby-Jo Clow
+- One-on-one and group photography instruction from Paul Zizka, Dave Brosha, Aaron Von Hagen, Colleen Gara and Jon Handforth.

 - All transportation within Namibia in Camper Trucks with up to 4 people per truck

-- All accommodation within Namibia, from start of the workshop in Windhoek on November 13th, 2017 until the check-out date of Friday, November 24th.
-First night accommodation: shared rooms at a hotel, and rooftop camping at campsites for the reminder of the trip.
+- All accommodation within Namibia, from start of the workshop in Windhoek on November 19, 2018 until the check-out date of Friday, November 30, 2018 (workshop ends at 3pm on Friday, November 30).
+First night accommodation: shared rooms at a hotel, and rooftop camping at campsites and one hotel night for the remainder of the trip.

 - Groceries covered in workshop fee but participants expected to pitch in with food preparation and clean-up, daily.
 Participants will be able to pick groceries suitable to their dietary needs but individual meal prep will be left to each participant, individually.
 Several celebratory milestone meals to be included.